Hopac/Hopac/Docs/Inverting.md

 ## About Rx style Event Stream Combinators

 Before we look at how event streams can be inverted, let's take a moment to consider what Rx is all about.
+We use Rx as an example, but pretty much any event stream combinator library would do.
+There are two central interfaces in Rx. `IObservable`

 ```fsharp
 type IObservable<'x> =
   abstract Subscribe: IObserver<'x> -> IDisposable
 ```

+represents a source or stream of events and `IObserver`

 ```fsharp
 type IObserver<'x> =